openalloc/SwiftTabler/README.md

 * Support for single-select (possibily multi-select in future)

 For ScrollView/LazyVGrid-based tables:
-* Likely the most scalable and efficient
+* Likely the most scalable and efficient, but least flexible

 On macOS:
 * Hovering highlight, indicating which row the mouse is over